anyakeller/CS_tips_nd_tricks_r_for_kids/HTML_CSS_JS-Reference/example-react-app/ReactJSGuideWithJSX.md

 Example from [reactjs docs on state and lifecycle](https://reactjs.org/docs/state-and-lifecycle.html) This creates a live updating clock

+componentDidMount() is run after the element is displayed componentWillUnmount() is run if the element is removed and the lifecycle ends

 ```JSX
 class Clock extends React.Component {
   constructor(props) {